spatton0704/W_S5_Challenge/README.md

 ]
 ```

-Once you have the data in the right shape, you can **create a component function** that takes a single learner in the format above as its argument, and returns a Learner Card.
-Then just loop over the data, generating cards as you go, and attaching them to the DOM.
+Once you have the data in the right shape, you can just loop over the array, and for each learner object, create a card element with its children, and append it to the DOM.

-Make sure that each element you create uses the **exact same class names and text contents** as those in the design!
+Make sure that each element you create uses **the same class names and text contents** as those in the design.
 Also, render the learners **in the same order** as they arrive from Endpoint A.

-As for [interactivity](https://w-s5-challenge.herokuapp.com/), when a card is selected, any other card becomes unselected.
+As for [interactivity](https://w-s5-challenge.herokuapp.com/), when a card is clicked (selected), any other card becomes de-selected.
 The newly selected card acquires a class of "selected", and the info message at the top of the page changes.
 When de-selecting a card, you must remove the class of "selected" from it, and change the message at the top of the page back to "No learner is selected".

 ❗ Only make changes to the `frontend/index.js` file.